Skip to main content

 Income and Property Price Caps

-In order to meet USDA loan income requirements, you can make either 115% of the U.S. median family income or 115% of the average statewide and state non-metro median family incomes.
+To meet USDA loan income requirements, you can make either 115% of the U.S. median family income or 115% of the average statewide and state non-metro median family income.
 In 2024, the annual income limit for a household with five to eight members is $146,050.
 There is no minimum credit score for USDA loans.
-However, lenders generally impose their own minimum requirements.
+However, lenders generally impose their minimum requirements.

 Non-Compliance with Safety and Sanitation Standards